 - Unrestricted reserves, which are held to offset risks, and

-We may also have designated funds which is an administrative act when we earmark some of our unrestricted funds for a particular project or use.
+There may be occasions when an administrative act designates unrestricted funds for a particular project or use.

-We are required to meet the Charity Commission’s “Charities’ Reserves” Policy, CC19 and “Statement of Accounting Practice – Accounting and Reporting By Charities (SORP 2000)”, which require us to establish a Reserves Policy which needs to be included in the “Trustees Report and Annual Accounts” for each year end.
+The Charity Commission’s “Charities’ Reserves” Policy, CC19 and “Statement of Accounting Practice – Accounting and Reporting By Charities (SORP 2000)”, requires a Reserves Policy to be included in the “Trustees Report and Annual Accounts” for each year end.

-We consider the following when planning for our level of reserves:
+The following are considered when planning for the level of reserves:

 Unrestricted reserves for ongoing maintenance and breakdowns

-We will use our running surplus of £5000 to cover regular operating costs, manage cash flow, cover emergencies such as boiler/heating breakdown, pay for new purchases/acquisitions or to set aside for a particular project.
+A free surplus of £10,000 shall be maintained to manage cash flow, cover emergencies such as boiler/heating breakdown, damage to flooring/equipment orpay for new purchases/acquisitions or to set aside for a particular project.

 Restricted Reserves for infrequent maintenance costs and asset replacement

-In order to maintain the facility in good condition for the benefit of all hall users and to meet conditions of our Insurance Policy and Premises Licence we need to undertake major maintenance and suchlike activities on a regular but infrequent basis.
-Such expenses are normal operating expenses and will be undertaken using the operating surplus of £25,000 maintained in the United Trust account.
-This fund is a contingency to cover any major unforeseen circumstances in the old hall and then again as a contingency for the new hall.
-If accessed efforts should be immediately put into place to restore the balance to £25,000.
+In order to maintain the facility in good condition for the benefit of all hall users and to meet conditions of the Insurance Policy and Premises Licence major maintenance and suchlike activities will be undertaken on a planned, regular but infrequent basis.
+Such expenses are normal operating expenses and will be undertaken using the operating surplus of £10,000.
+If accessed efforts should be immediately put into place to restore the balance to £10,000.

 Infrequent Maintenance and suchlike activities include: